 Entries in the bibliography, full or short, are included in alphabetical order by author’s last name.

 The reference number system correlates to the general section delineating type of publication with a letter (i.e. “E. Poetry”), then the order in which it is placed within its section.
 For example, a work of poetry (in section E. Poetry) that comes first alphabetically within its section would be marked E1.
+As the bibliography expands, we will be utilizing the Dewey Decimal System to categorize our entries, so some items in the bibliography may be labeled as such.
+For example, and entry between E2 and E3 might be labeled E2.1, as it may have been added to the bibliography after reference numbers were already assigned to each entry.

 In some cases, the only available copies of books were published before 1990, though other editions were published after 1990.
 In cases such as these, the available copy was used, and the publication dates were noted as usual, though we tried to cite book editions from after 1990 in every situation possible.
 Works coming in multiple volumes published in different years are all cited together with one reference number.